- Treasurer's Office

 - Motor Homes

-The tax rate for the calendar year is set by the Board of Supervisors each year in late April, the same time the budget is approved.
+The tax rate for the calendar year is set by the Board of Supervisors each year in late April/early May at the same time the budget is approved.
 Personal property is assessed at 100% of average retail value.

-- All personal property except vehicles, motor homes, certain types of trailers, boats, and mobile homes - $2.95 per $100/assessed value
+- All personal property except boats and mobile homes - $2.95 per $100/assessed value.
+The Personal Property Tax Relief (PPTR) percentage for 2023 is 22%.

 - Boats - $0.000000000000001 per $100/assessed value (essentially zero)